shakacode/cypress-on-rails/README.md

 ### WARNING
-*WARNING!!:* cypress-on-rails can execute arbitrary ruby code Please use with extra caution if starting your local server on 0.0.0.0 or running on a hosted server
+*WARNING!!:* cypress-on-rails can execute arbitrary ruby code Please use with extra caution if starting your local server on 0.0.0.0 or running the gem on a hosted server

 ## Usage